WildCodeSchool/java-tariff-manager/curriculum/curriculum.md

 * What kind of Version Control Systems do exist?
 * What advantages do distributes VCS like Git have?
 * How do workflow with Git look like?
-* What is GitHub?
-* How is a user story implemented with Git, GitHub and a workflow?
+* Setup a modern Java environment with Git, GitLab, IntelliJ and Gradle

 #### How will Students learn?